Alfred Gwynne Vanderbilt: Estate

 In addition to these bequests, Alfred maintained several estates and residences—including Oakland Farm in Rhode Island, a Fifth Avenue townhouse in New York, and a London residence—alongside a large staff.
 According to the findings of the U.S. Mixed Claims Commission (established to adjudicate Lusitania-related damage claims), Vanderbilt expended approximately $300,000 annually for the support and comfort of his wife and children in the years prior to his death.

-In 1929, a further sum of $2,005,015.39 was awarded to Alfred’s residuary estate following a decision by the Surrogate’s Court of New York.
-The amount represented surplus principal and income from a trust fund created for his mother, Alice Claypoole Vanderbilt, under the will of his father Cornelius Vanderbilt II.
-As Alfred Sr. had been named as the residuary beneficiary of his father's estate, the court ruled that this surplus—accumulated during Alice’s lifetime—should revert to Alfred's own estate.
-Under the terms of Alfred's will, this sum was divided equally between his two younger sons, Alfred Jr. and George, who received an additional $1,002,507.70 each.
+In 1929, a further sum of approximlately $2,000,000 was awarded to Alfred's residuary estate following a decision by the Surrogate's Court of New York.
+The amount represented surplus principal and income from a trust fund created for Alfred's mother, Alice Claypoole Vanderbilt, under the will of his father Cornelius Vanderbilt II; as Alfred had been named as the residuary beneficiary of his father's estate, the court ruled that the surplus which had accumulated during Alice's widowhood should revert to Alfred's own estate.
+As Alfred had predeceased his mother, the $2,000,000 was treated as part of his residuary estate.
+Consequently Alfred's two younger sons each received an additional $1,000,000 from their father's estate.

 The 1864 Congressional Gold Medal which had passed to each successive oldest son of the Vanderbilt Family (with the exception of Alfred's older brother Cornelius Vanderbilt III) was later bequeathed by Alfred's oldest son William Henry Vanderbilt III to the latter's only son William Henry Vanderbilt IV in 1981.
-William H. Vanderbilt IV donated the medal to Vanderbilt University in 2022.
+William H. Vanderbilt IV later donated the medal to Vanderbilt University in 2022.